 This is caused by the fact that client traffic is encapsulated into CAPWAP, which adds more overhead to the traffic and in general the WLC acts as a bottleneck as it is the aggregation point for all wireless clients traffic.

-As well, it is expected that the UDP iPerf test will give better results in a clean environment as it is the most efficient transfer method when the connection is reliable.
+As well, it is expected that the UDP iPerf test gives better results in a clean environment as it is the most efficient transfer method when the connection is reliable.
 TCP however, can win in case of heavy fragmentation (when TCP Adjust MSS is used) or unreliable connection

 .